tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

-To summarize, the garbler generates all of the encryption keys for each wire, and then sends the correct input keys to the evaluator, either by choosing them directly, if the garbler has the input bit for that key, or through running an Oblivious Transfer with the evaluator, if they're the one with the input bit.
+To summarize, the garbler generates all of the encryption keys for each wire, and then sends the correct input keys to the evaluator, either by choosing them directly, if the garbler has the input bit for that key, or by running an Oblivious Transfer with the evaluator, if they're the one with the input bit.
 The garbler then sends along the encrypted tables for each gate, along with the encrypted output tables.
 The evaluator can